openfisca/openfisca-doc/en/jupyter-notebook.md

 - Login with your GitHub account
 - You have now a personal space to store and run your notebooks

-The performance of the server are quite low.
+The performance of the server is quite low.

 Warning!
 There is no guarantee with your data so please backup your notebooks.